lmassaron/gemma_from_scratch/COMPARISONS.md

 **LLMs-from-scratch Notebook:**
 - **In-line Configuration:** The model configuration is defined in a dictionary within a code cell, directly before the model is initialized.
 This is suitable for a self-contained notebook but less scalable for a larger project with multiple models or experiments.

-## Conclusion
+## Summary

-In summary, both repositories provide excellent implementations of a Gemma-style model, but with different objectives:
+In summary, both repositories provide implementations of a Gemma-style model, but with different objectives:

 - **This repository** is structured as a reusable, modular project that is well-suited for training models from scratch and running experiments in a more traditional software development environment.
-- **The LLMs-from-scratch notebook** is a fantastic educational resource, designed to teach the concepts of the Gemma 3 architecture in a clear, linear, and interactive way.
+- **The LLMs-from-scratch notebook** is an educational resource, designed to teach the concepts of the Gemma 3 architecture in a clear, linear, and interactive way.

-The choice between them would depend on the user's goal: to have a project to build upon, or to learn the inner workings of the model in a self-contained environment.